 Participation in Human Powered Vehicle events is also an established part of the College’s co-curricular program.
 An annual Human Powered Vehicle Grand Prix is a major feature of the school (and also the community) calendar.

-Parent and community involvement in the school is encouraged.
-A Parents Voice forum providing support for parents and carers that also enhances communication between the College and families begins in 2007.
 The College is committed to the welfare of its students.
 To this end a Student Services Coordinator is attached to each campus along with a Careers teacher at the McBride campus.
 A Managed Individual Pathways (MIPs) Coordinator works at each campus and there is also significant support through the Disabilities and Impairment program.

 The staff at Wonthaggi Secondary College are dedicated professional educators who place importance on quality teaching and professional development.
 Through a well established pastoral care program the College provides a caring, supportive environment whilst also encouraging teamwork, leadership and a sense of belonging.
 Students are encouraged to develop leadership skills through the Peer Support and Mediation Program, the Student Representative Council and as elected student leaders.